clearspotmedia/localgov_design_system/README.md

 ## LocalGov Design System Whitelabel

-This theme inlcudes the necessary CSS and twig templates to make the CDS Design System Module display and function correctly
+This theme inlcudes the necessary CSS and twig templates to make the CDS Design System Module display and function correctly.

 ### Read aout the module before using this theme!
 https://github.com/clearspotmedia/cds_design_system

 ## What the theme does
 When running both the the Design System theme and module, you will have access to a new design system content type.
-Your design system pages can assigned as parent or child pages creating sections.
+Your can assig as parent and child pages, creating sections.
 These sections and child pages are output into well considered responsive menus for navigation.

 The front end interface closely replicates the GDS design system navigation structure.  https://design-system.service.gov.uk/